michaelpeluso/Program-Snippets/Processor-Simulation/README.md

 All tasks adhere to the following execution structure:
 - CPU processing occurs before I/O operations.
 - Tasks have limited execution, ensuring that turnaround times remain within a manageable range.

+# Program Output
+The output shows the simulation results of task scheduling using the Timesharing (TS) algorithm with a timeslice of 2 seconds.
+The CPU utilization, within the specified time range of 0s to 12s, is calculated to be 67%.

+Each row represents a task, and the columns represent different metrics:

+- **Arr.**: Arrival time of the task.
+- **CPU**: Time spent on the CPU.
+- **I/O**: Time spent on input/output operations.
+- **Compl**: Completion time of the task.
+- **Tr**: Turnaround time, which is the difference between completion time and arrival time.
+- **Rt**: Response time, which is the difference between completion time and the sum of CPU and I/O times.

 # Example Executions